As America’s pet insurance industry goes mainstream, do companies insure themselves or you?

 This paper, for example, explores homeowners’ insurance.
 Like pet insurance, policies and plan options are varied and have significant differences even within carriers.
 Yet, even Schwarcz’s research assistant is unable to obtain a sample policy from the company or find the policy on the company’s website, demonstrating how even educated consumers are prevented from “reading the fine print.”

 Our reporting on the same issue and practices at Nationwide last year has gone unanswered.
-Schwarcz encouraged us to continue to bring it up, so here is an excerpt from that report addressing Nationwide’s Keep-Away practice:
+Here is an excerpt from that report addressing Nationwide’s Keep-Away practice:

-3/19/2020 “Your dog’s health insurance can be better than yours, if you pick the right insurance” (Deborah Alberto and Emily Brill) There appears to be a directive in place instructing customer service/insurance agents not to send even sample or boilerplate copies of the company’s pet insurance product to any individual who is not a policyholder.
-In other words, prospective customers are refused requests for sample policies.
+3/19/2020 “Your dog’s health insurance can be better than yours, if you pick the right insurance” There appears to be a directive in place instructing customer service/insurance agents not to send even sample or boilerplate pet insurance policy language to any individual who is not a policyholder.
+In other words, prospective customers cannot request sample policies.
 And it’s not as if the website makes it easy to find a copy of a policy…There was little or no information on the company’s website about obtaining a full-text copy of a policy to read before enrolling.
 Nationwide senior spokesman Adam Fell and spokeswoman Karen Davis declined detailed requests for comment when asked why policy texts are not provided prior to purchase and about discrepancies between the policies.
-Davis did point us to a link that, in fact, does provide policy materials, but the link would be considered unlikely for a prospective customer to happen upon because it is labeled “Claims Forms” not “Get a quote” or “Read our different policies.”
+Davis did point us to a link that, in fact, does provide policy materials, but we could not find the link ourselves from the website’s main page.
 After several failed attempts to locate the policy materials ourselves, we tried to sign up for a rate quote on the presumption that, perhaps, providing the website with contact information would prompt an email containing policy materials and options, but after we entered information, we were taken to a screen and prompted for credit card information….
 This is especially important because Nationwide’s pet insurance plans vary dramatically based on cost.
 There are endless options as far as type of plan, coverage, tier….

 The company has continued to decline requests to comment when asked why call center agents tell prospective customers to complete enrollment in order to obtain policy information.
-Note to consumers: Many policies can be found here at SERFF.com, the NAIC’s System for Electronic Rates and Forms Filings, though neither I nor my co-reporter was aware of SERFF.com at the time.
+Note to consumers: Many policies can be found here at SERFF.com, the NAIC’s System for Electronic Rates and Forms Filings, but even a knowledgeable consumer is unlikely to know about SERFF.

 “It also, to me, speaks to some of the real problems with the insurance regulators,” Schwarcz said.
 “They’re responsive to certain types of things.
 Like they’re responsive to specific consumer complaints.
 They’re often responsive to federal pressures.
 But if it’s just a matter of making sure that a market is well-regulated and functioning the way that no one complains about it, they don’t address it.
 And so, there aren’t a lot of people complaining…it just doesn’t really rise to the level of attention.”